-2009 - Voters Can Begin Checking Their Voter Registration on Our Website (ocvote.com)
+2009 - Ability to Check Voter Registration Added to Our Website (ocvote.com)

 One of the challenges of maintaining the voter registration list is that voters do not always know if they are registered or if their registration is current.
 Often, the voter record has been updated without the voter's intervention, or the voter simply does not remember the latest information of their registration.
 John Q. Voter, for example, may have recently moved but does not remember if he registered at his new address.
 Now, Mr. Voter can simply go to our website and verify that his registration reflects his current address.
 He can also verify that his political party is correct and if he is a permanent vote-by-mail voter.